Exlar: Power and efficiency over high quality

 Exlar’s product portfolio covers a wide range of performance specifications and capabilities in high forces movement solution applications over automotive, packaging, food, oil and gas, power and process control and many other industries.

 Exlar was founded in 1986 to develop a true electro-mechanical actuator to replace hydraulic and pneumatic cylinders.
-To meet this challenge, we created a linear actuator which converts traditional rotary motion to linear motion based on a unique design integrating a robust and efficient threaded roller mechanism into the center of a high performance brush-less servo motor.
+To meet this challenge, Exlar created a linear actuator which converts traditional rotary motion to linear motion based on a unique design where integrates a robust and efficient threaded roller mechanism into the center of a high performance brush-less servo motor.
 This combination resulted in an all-electric actuator which is extremely compact, yet delivers similar performance to a hydraulic cylinder.
-Exlar roller screw actuators provide forces up to 40,000 pounds force and linear speeds up to 60 inches per second, and a life expectancy 15 times longer than ball screw technology.
+Exlar Roller Screw actuators provide forces up to 40,000 pounds force and linear speeds up to 60 inches per second, and a life expectancy 15 times longer than ball screw technology.

 Exlar, excellence in actuation

-In an industrial world familiar with fluid power systems (hydraulics and pneumatics), Exlar Corporation recognized the need to develop a new and improved form of actuation.
+In a familiar industrial world with fluid power systems (hydraulics and pneumatics), Curtiss-Wright’s Exlar® Corporation recognized the need to develop a new and improved form of actuation.
 The new method would need to:

 Industry was ready for a cleaner, more efficient and more accurate solution.